LAST UPDATED: June 21, 2019

 Progressive Industries is a global manufacturer of portable and hardwired RV smart surge protectors and EMS systems.
 The company was founded in 1968 and has its headquarters in Menomonee Falls, Wisconsin.
 Some of its bestselling surge protectors are the Progressive Industries EMS-HW30C and the Progressive Industries SSP30X Smart Surge Protector.

 Camco was birthed in 1986 and currently has over 130 patents.
 The company manufactures over 3,000 products in its five separate state-of-the-art facilities, including high-quality water filters, water pressure regulators, hose elbows, RV sewer water hoses, plastic water heater pans, clothing, and surge protectors.
-It’s headquartered in Greensboro, North Carolina and has operating offices located all around the world.
-The Camco Dogbone RV Circuit Analyzer is one of its top-rated 50-amp RV surge protector and circuit analyzers.
+It’s headquartered in Greensboro, North Carolina, and has operating offices located all around the world.
+It makes surge protectors and also products like the Camco Heavy Duty RV Auto PowerGrip Adapter.

 Best RV Surge Protectors Pricing